phpearth/docs/faq/security/01-security.md

 ---
-title: "What are PHP and web security issues?
-How to prevent attacks and secure web application?"
+title: "What are PHP and Web Security Issues?
+How to Prevent Attacks and Secure Web Application?"
-updated: "July 30, 2016"
+updated: "August 22, 2016"
 redirect_from: "/faq/security/security/"
 permalink: "/faq/security/php-security-issues/"
 ---